stellarwp/models/README.md

 ### A simple model

 This is an example of a model that just holds properties.
-Properties can be defined in two ways:
+Properties can be defined in one or both of the following ways:

 #### Using the shorthand syntax: